cagena/PlotSomething/README.md

 Figure 3.
 Circuit Diagram

-The figure above shows a supply voltage of 12 volts, but our solenoid was rated for 5 volts, so we used the lab's power supply to provided 5 volts instead of 12 volts.
+The figure above shows a supply voltage of 12 volts, but our solenoid was rated for 5 volts, so we used the lab's power supply to provide 5 volts instead of 12 volts.
 In addition, we used a 5 ohm resistor instead of a 100 ohm resistor.

-The picture below shows our implementation of the circuit diagram using a MOSFET, 5 ohm resistor, diode, and wires connected to the solenoid and power supply.
+The picture below shows our implementation of the circuit diagram using a MOSFET, resistor, diode, and wires connected to the solenoid and power supply.

 ![alt text](Circuit_Setup.jpg)